drnw/dejapy/README.md

 # Using Github
 The following tabs in Github are important:

-- **Code**: The web application with the Python and other files organised to optimise programming, testing and deployment.
-We avoid putting files into the repo which cannot be easily version controlled e.g. Jupyter Notebooks (.ipynb), Drawio, PDF etc.
+- **Code**: The `dejapy` web application and associated files.
+The focus is on working code.
+Therefore, we avoid putting files into the repo which cannot be easily version controlled e.g. Jupyter Notebooks, Drawio, PDF.
-- **Wiki**: To capture requirements (either in use cases) or specification by example.
-To organise the project (stage plans, C4 models, UML, tools etc).
-To present candidate designs and mock ups.
+- **Wiki**: To capture requirements (either in use cases) or specification by example and to generally organise the project.